wmvsilva/cs5100-hw2-pacman/FinalProject/README.md

 ## Evolutionizer

 The Evolutionizer class is used to run the genetic algorithm.
 Following its completion, two files are saved: pacman_yyyy-mm-dd_hh-mm-ss.csv and ghost_yyyy-mm-dd_hh-mm-ss.csv.
-The pacman file contains the genes of the fittess Pac-Man individual from each generation in chronological order.
-The ghost file contains the genes of the fittess Ghost individual from each generation as well.
+The pacman file contains the genes of the fittest Pac-Man individual from each generation in chronological order.
+The ghost file contains the genes of the fittest Ghost individual from each generation as well.

 ### Running Evolutionizer